 Energy-saving windows, make sure that neither of these situations happens to your home!
 They keep your home at the desired temperature that you are trying to achieve by ensuring that no unwanted airflow is leaking in OR out!

-Energy savings aren’t the only way to calculate the value of energy-efficient window installations.
+Energy savings aren’t the only way to calculate the worth of energy-efficient window installations.
 These windows also increase your home’s property value!
-(That actually also goes for almost all new window installations as well, not just the energy-efficient ones.)
+(That goes for almost all new window installations as well, not just the energy-efficient ones.)

 What Makes a Window Energy-Efficient?

-There are a few features that make a window energy efficient.
+There are a few factors that can make your windows energy efficient.
 A window becomes energy efficient when it utilizes:

 - Multiple window glass panes in its structure – they can be either double-pane or triple-pane glass windows (These multi-layer designs create air pockets between the different layers of glass, and then are sealed shut to prevent any air from entering or escaping the layers)